-There are over 400 specialty trainees in the 13 dental specialties recognised by the General Dental Council (GDC) in training at any one time in the UK (443 specialty trainees in 2013).
-This guide is to help those who propose to enter training, those in training and those who quality manage and administer training, in order to ensure a consistent approach irrespective of where that training takes place.
+There are over 400 specialty trainees in the 13 dental specialties recognised by the General Dental Council (GDC) in training at any one time in the UK.
+This guide is to help those who propose to enter training, those in training and those who quality manage and administer training, to ensure a consistent approach irrespective of where that training takes place.